Whānau may want to introduce some simple rules. This allows whānau to set boundaries for their child, and there are effective ways of doing this.

 - having a small number of rules (3 to 5), which all the adults support the child to keep – they work well when adults follow them too!

-On page 23 of both the Whakatipu booklets Te Kōhuri 2 and 3, there is a list of ngā tohu whānau, or six things, that promote the best relationships between parents, whānau and their kids.
+On pages 16 and 17 of both the Whakatipu booklets Te Kōhuri 2 and 3, there is a list of ngā tohu whānau, or 6 things, that promote the best relationships between parents, whānau and their kids.
 Under the limits and boundaries headings, there are some suggestions for introducing rules with young children.
 (The following is a selection from both booklets.)

 - Set rules that we all understand and agree to.